Helping baby sleep and settle in the early months

-- Start a feed, play, sleep routine.
+- Start a sleep routine.

-Strategy 1: emphasise the difference between night and day
+Emphasising the difference between night and day

-- Use a dim light when you need to attend to your baby during the night – try not to turn on a bright overhead light.
+- Use a dim light when you need to attend to your baby during the night.
+Try not to turn on a bright overhead light.

-- At night, respond to your baby’s cries quickly, and settle or feed her as soon as you can.
+- At night, respond to your baby’s cries quickly, and settle or feed baby as soon as you can.

 - At night try to be soothing and quiet when you’re with your baby.
 Try to keep play for daytime.

-Strategy 2: put your baby to bed drowsy but awake
+Putting your baby to bed drowsy but awake

-Strategy 3: start a feed, play, sleep routine
+Starting a sleep routine

-- offer him a feed
+- offer baby a feed

-- change his nappy
+- change baby’s nappy